Freakwill/pyrimidine/paper/paper.md

 DEAP is feature-rich and mature.
 However, it primarily adopts a tedious meta-programming style.
 Some parts of the source code lack sufficient decoupling, limiting its extensibility.
 Gaft is a highly object-oriented software with excellent scalability, but it is currently inactive.

-Pyrimidine fully utilizes the OOP and meta-programming capabilities of Python, making the design of the API and the extension of the program more natural.
-So far, We have implemented a variety of intelligent algorithms by pyrimidine, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], bat algorithm, gravity search algorithm, as well as some local search algorithms, such as simulated annealing.
+`Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the API and the extension of the program more natural.
+So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], bat algorithm, gravity search algorithm, as well as some local search algorithms, such as simulated annealing.

 # Conclusion

-I have conducted extensive experiments and improvements, showcasing that pyrimidine is a versatile framework suitable for implementing various evolution algorithms.
+I have conducted extensive experiments and improvements, showcasing that `pyrimidine` is a versatile framework suitable for implementing various evolution algorithms.
 Its design offers strong extensibility, allowing the implementation of any iterative algorithm, such as simulated annealing or particle swarm optimization.
-For users developing new algorithms, pyrimidine is a promising choice.
+For users developing new algorithms, `pyrimidine` is a promising choice.

 We have not implemented parallel computation yet which is important fot intelligent algorithms, but we have set up an interface that can be utilized at any time.
 The full realization of algebraic programming concepts is still in progress.
 Certainly, there is ample room for further improvement.